mohammadzainabbas/database-system-architecture-project/docs/INSTALL_GDB.md

 ### Install GDB

-This guide will wake you through the installation of _GNU Debugger_ (GDB)
+This guide will walk you through the installation of _GNU Debugger_ (GDB)

 #### 2.2.1.
 Install GDB on Linux (Ubuntu)